ppy/osu-wiki/news/2023/2023-03-31-new-featured-artist-stars-hollow.md

 ### Stars Hollow - It's Not That

-Click circles to your heart's content on [the map from the video above](https://osu.ppy.sh/beatmapsets/1714779) hosted by [im cute](https://osu.ppy.sh/users/10374819)!
+Click circles to your heart's content on [the map from the video above](https://osu.ppy.sh/beatmapsets/1714779) hosted by ::im cute::{ user-id=10374819 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/353/Happy%20Again%20(Deluxe)%2FStars%20Hollow%20-%20It's%20Not%20That.mp3">